Contents tagged with Web

 Problems #1 and #2 are easy: Chrome has a so-called kiosk mode (command line parameter

-).
+--kiosk http://www.example.com) that will display the specified web page in full-screen mode.
+Another command line parameter deals with with positioning (--window-position=top,left).
 In the demo code you’ll see other parameters, they force the window size for a cleaner startup.Problems #3 and #4 turned out to be connected to each other.

 One might wonder what’s so hard about closing Chrome from code.
 Don’t you just start a process with

-method?
+Process.Startand remember the returnedProcessinstance, to later call itsCloseMainWindowmethod?
 What could possibly go wrong?Well, for starters, that

-instance may live shorter than expected.
+Processinstance may live shorter than expected.
 If you have a couple of Chrome windows and/or tabs open, Chrome will do a lot of process management behind the scenes – and “your” process may not be the one displaying the requested web page.On the other hand, if you go from zero Chrome windows to one window with a single tab, things are nice and easy.
 Now while you could force yourself to use a different browser during development, you never now whether there isn’t some Chrome window open later in production.

 Fortunately, if you specify a different “user data directory” (

-) when starting Chrome, you can achieve this “one window, one tab, one process” scenario even if you have many windows and tabs open.For details, take a look at the code on https://github.com/RWeigelt/ChromeKioskModeDemo.
+--user-data-dir=directory) when starting Chrome, you can achieve this “one window, one tab, one process” scenario even if you have many windows and tabs open.For details, take a look at the code on https://github.com/RWeigelt/ChromeKioskModeDemo.
 This C#/WinForms project shows a form with two buttons:

 - “Open Chrome” will open http://www.example.com in full-screen mode on the second monitor (sorry, you have to have a second monitor for the demo).